 Lake Placid is a very small village located in the state of New York.
 With a population of 2,465 people and two constituent neighborhoods, Lake Placid is the 514th largest community in New York.

-Lake Placid is a decidedly white-collar village, with fully 87.36% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Lake Placid is a village of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Lake Placid who work in sales jobs (13.08%), office and administrative support (13.01%), and personal care services (9.10%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Lake Placid is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Lake Placid is a village of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Lake Placid who work in office and administrative support (15.27%), sales jobs (12.47%), and management occupations (9.04%).

 Also of interest is that Lake Placid has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Lake Placid in 2010 was $32,804, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
-This equates to an annual income of $131,216 for a family of four.
+The per capita income in Lake Placid in 2010 was $31,414, which is upper middle income relative to New York and the nation.
+This equates to an annual income of $125,656 for a family of four.
 However, Lake Placid contains both very wealthy and poor people as well.

 The people who call Lake Placid home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lake Placid residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lake Placid include Irish, Italian, Polish, and English.
+Important ancestries of people in Lake Placid include German, French , Italian, and Polish.

 The most common language spoken in Lake Placid is English.
 Other important languages spoken here include Spanish and Russian.